Slystu/ubuntu-server-project/README.md

 SSH port: 2200

 Summary of steps followed
+NB note: After weeks of trying I am unable to get the login journey to work correctly.
+The issue seems to be caused by this line: login_session['state'] = state.
+I have therefore commented out this line in var/www/html/stuarts-astro-page/application.py to at least show that the site correctly connects with Google using the correct OAuth information
 1. Set up a lightsail ubuntu serer with an IP address of 18.130.129.12
 2. I SSH'd into my new server
 3. I updated all currently installed packages using 'sudo apt-get update' and then 'sudo apt-get upgrade'